thejoyoflife/CKAD-prep-minikube/practice/practice_more.md

    * `k wait --for=condition=complete jobs/pi --timout 10s`
    * `k wait --for=jsonpath='{.status.phase}'=Running pods -l app=nginx --timeout 15s`
 - "CronJob" has `startingDeadlineSeconds`, whereas "Job" has `activeDeadlineSeconds` - one is used to set the time limit (in seconds) to start the CronJob, the other one for the job (which is part of the "CronJob") to finish.
+- Copy an existing pod
+   * `k debug <existing_pod_name> --copy-to <new-pod-name> --set-image=<existing_cont_name>=<same_image>` => `--set-image` needs to be given even though it seems to be redundant.
+- Ephemeral volumes are, by default, mounted in the container filesystems with full permissions for everyones and with owner/group as root.
+Persistent volumes are also mounted with owner/group as root, but the write permission on the directory is prohibited for group and other users.
+For both type of volumes, no write permissions are given to group or others for new files/directories created in the mount point (`i.e. -rw-r--r--`).
+    * Ephemeral mountpoint permission would look like this:
+    `drwxrwxrwx    2 root     root          4096 May  20 14:47 /tmp/share`
+    * PV mountpoint permission would look like this:
+    `drwxr-xr-x    2 root     root            40 May  20 14:47 /tmp/pvshare`
+- The permission of the mounted directory can be manually changed from an `init container` so that the general containers do not interfere (e.g. delete files created by one container from another container) with each other. `chmod og-w -R /tmp/share` can be used from a busybox init container to change the permission as required.
+For, persistent volumes, the permission is already set like this automatically by the system.
+- `securityContext -> fsGroup` in the pod spec can be used to change the "Group Ownership" of the mounted volume and also to set the `setgid` bit in the directory permission.